Their Eyes Were Watching God

 Their Eyes Were Watching God is a 1937 novel by American writer Zora Neale Hurston.
-It is considered a classic of the Harlem Renaissance, and Hurston's best known work.
-The novel explores protagonist Janie Crawford's "ripening from a vibrant, but voiceless, teenage girl into a woman with her finger on the trigger of her own destiny".
+It is considered a classic of the Harlem Renaissance and Hurston's best-known work.
+The novel explores protagonist Janie Crawford's "ripening from a vibrant, but voiceless, teenage girl into a woman with her finger on the trigger of her own destiny."

+Hurston wrote Their Eyes Were Watching God in Haiti in the span of seven weeks.
+Hurston was self described as "under internal pressure" when writing and wished she could "write it again".
+Though retrospectively she felt the work captured "all the tenderness of [her] passion".

-Set in central and southern Florida in the early 20th century, the novel was initially poorly received.
-Since the late 20th century, however, it has been regarded as influential to both African-American literature and women's literature.
-TIME included the novel in its 2005 list of the 100 best English-language novels published since 1923.
+Set in central and southern Florida in the early 20th century, the novel was initially poorly received by the African American community.
+After the publication of Alice Walker's article "In Search of Zora Neale Hurston" in Ms. magazine and Robert Hemenway's publication of a biography of Hurston, Hurston was back in the literary realm.
+Since the late 20th century, Their Eyes Were Watching God has been regarded as influential to both African-American literature and women's literature.
+Time magazine included the novel in its 2005 list of the 100 best English-language novels published since 1923.